Tips for Hiking in Rainy Weather with Your Dog

 Check the Weather Forecast

 Checking the weather forecast is a crucial step before any hike, but it becomes even more important when you're planning to hike in rainy weather.
 Keep an eye on the forecast to ensure that you're not caught off guard by heavy rain or thunderstorms.
-If the forecast is predicting severe weather, it might be best to postpone your hike for another day.
-Safety should always be your top priority.
+If the forecast is predicting severe weather, it might be best to postpone your hike for another day. should always be your top priority.

 Protect Your Dog's Paws